JamesGopsill/LaTeXInADockerContainer/README.md

 in the directory of your LaTeX document.

-Note: the container assumes that the entry to the LaTeX document is `main.tex` and it runs XeLaTeX.
+Note: the container assumes that the entry to the LaTeX document is `main.tex` and runs XeLaTeX.
 All of which can be customised or generalised.

+## VSCode and LaTeX Workshop

 I also use VSCode for writing LaTeX documents using the LaTeX Workshop extension.
 Below is the recipe that can be used to configure LaTeX Workshop to use LaTeX in the docker container.